01Headline finding

 | AERO | 1.00% | +0.02% | 1.02% |

-Concentration reached its high for the year as the lending side recovered: the top 10 wallets held 33.3 percent of supplied value and the top 50 held 57.5 percent, with active suppliers down to 16,000.
-The recovery in Core dollars came from larger holders, not the return of small depositors.
-Risk kept healing: bad debt eased to $5.0 million from $5.3 million, led by cbETH working down to $1.5 million, though the same three illiquid markets still held nearly all of it.
+Concentration reached its high for the year even as the lending side recovered, because the fresh Core dollars came from larger holders rather than the return of small depositors: the top 10 wallets now held 33.3 percent of supplied value and the top 50 held 57.5 percent, with active suppliers down to 16,000.
+Risk kept healing alongside it, bad debt easing to $5.0 million from $5.3 million as cbETH worked down to $1.5 million, though the same three illiquid markets still held nearly all of it.

 | Cohort | M0 | M1 | M2 | M3 | M4 | M5 |